hm-aemy/hm-aemy.github.io/index.md

 ### Want to Get Involved?

-Please get in touch if you want to work with our group, are interested to collaborate or look for a job!
+Please get in touch if you want to work with our group, are interested to collaborate or look for a job! stefan.wallentowitz@hm.edu